 start a blog

 You might choose to keep a day-in-the-life blog where you let people into the ins and outs of your life and allow them to really get to know you.
 Or you could keep a blog about something you’re passionate about – such as travel, fashion, baking, or animals – with the aim of inspiring others.
-If you’re a business owner, perhaps you could start a blog that gives tips to others on how to set up their own business…the list is endless.
+If you’re a business owner, perhaps you could start a blog full of tips on how to set up a business…the list is endless.

 Once you know what you want to write about, setting up a blog is pretty simple, and it’s completely up to you how often you choose to create content for it.
-If you’re wondering where to start, we’ve put together a handy guide that’ll show you how to set up a blog in six easy steps.
+If you’re wondering where to start, check out our article: How to start a blog in 6 easy steps.

 Or, if blogging online isn’t something you’re interested in, perhaps you could start a handwritten journal instead.